 2. Higher operator productivity

 Industrial IoT can increase the productivity of the manufacturing workforce in several ways.
 Let’s start with the operators.
 Using IIoT enabled tools, operators can go through workflows faster without compromising quality.
 For example, pick-to-light devices can help operators find the piece they need much more quickly and thus reduce their cycle time.
 Likewise, using IoT-enabled tools such as torque drivers can speed up work by automatically adjusting the tool’s settings according to the operation they should be doing.

 3. Faster improvement cycles

 Operators aren’t the only ones who benefit from IIoT.
-Process engineers (as well as manufacturing engineers, quality engineers, and in general all frontline engineers in the shop floor) benefit as well.
-Without IoT, shop floor engineers must manually collect, aggregate, and analyze data.
-An IoT enabled shop floor, on the other hand, gives them the ability to automate data collection so they have more time to spend improving processes.
+Process engineers (as well as manufacturing engineers, quality engineers, and in general all frontline engineers in the operation) benefit as well.
+Without IoT, operation engineers must manually collect, aggregate, and analyze data.
+An IoT-enabled operation, on the other hand, gives them the ability to automate data collection so they have more time to spend improving processes.

 4. Reduce the cost of quality management systems

 Quality management systems (QMS) are hard to implement and maintain.
 Industrial IoT can help reduce the costs associated with them by automating and streamlining the process control plan.
 Using sensors, organizations can automatically check variables that are critical to quality, thus reducing the time and resources dedicated to the QMS.
 Rather than manually performing quality inspections, they can use IoT sensors to streamline the process.